• Home

 Ask your neighboring property owner to be careful and inform if any kind of suspicious activity is happening on your property.

-You can also take measures to make it difficult for them to get in by installing fences or closing doors and windows.
+You can also take measures to make it extremely difficult for them to get in by installing fences or closing doors and windows.
 Simply, you’ll have to somehow get into the property and change the locks.

 Here are some tips to protect your property from squatters in Oklahoma: